mtuomiko/packlister-backend/README.md

 ### Containerized

-The image is built using [`Dockerfile`](Dockerfile). [jib](https://github.com/GoogleContainerTools/jib) would probably make a lot more sense for building the image but render.com deployment forces our hand.
+The image is built using [`Dockerfile`](Dockerfile). [jib](https://github.com/GoogleContainerTools/jib) would probably make a lot more sense for building the image due to incremental build steps but using render.com deployment kinda forces our hand, or at least makes it difficult to use *jib*.

 File [`.env.dev`](.env.dev) has an example of needed env vars for running the image.
 Database host (example uses `host.docker.internal`) might vary depending on your setup.